Council on Disability

 The Council on Disability is an advisory co-operation body for disabled persons, different organisations of people with disabilities and representatives of the municipality.
 It secures the opportunity for people with disabilities to participate and exert an influence.
 In the Council, representatives of different disability groups from organisations of people with disabilities, the City's public professionals and elected officials discuss matters concerning the disabled inhabitants of the municipality, and work together to find working solutions to an accessible and more equal society.

 The Council on Disability is a permanent co-operation body for the City of Helsinki's and Helsinki-based organisations and communities of people with disabilities.
 The Council on Disability takes initiatives and makes statements concerning the planning, preparation and follow-up of matters of importance to the well-being, health, inclusion, living environment, housing or mobility of people with disabilities or to their coping with daily activities, or in terms of the services they need.

-The Council has a long history: Helsinki's first Council on Disability was appointed as early as 1982.
-Nowadays, the standing of the Council on Disability is based on the Local Government Act.
+The Council has a long history: Helsinki's first Council on Disability was appointed in 1982.
+Work of the Council on Disability is based on the Local Government Act.

 Contact Council on Disability